ota-meshi/eslint-plugin-math/docs/rules/prefer-math-trunc.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "math/prefer-math-trunc"
-description: "enforce use of Math.trunc() over other truncations"
+description: "enforce the use of Math.trunc() instead of other truncations"
 since: "v0.1.0"
 ---

 # math/prefer-math-trunc

-> enforce use of Math.trunc() over other truncations
+> enforce the use of Math.trunc() instead of other truncations

 - :gear: This rule is included in `"plugin:math/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.